Fortress of Solitude

 Dinosaurs is more than just a cute puppet show about dinosaurs.
 This is a series that dealt with severe societal issues and wasn’t afraid to push the boundaries of what could be discussed on children’s TV.
 The way it blurs the lines between mature and childish humour is something that TV shows are doing today, and it would be a surefire way of appealing to old and new fans with a revival.

 Yes, the Sinclairs went extinct in the finale of the original Dinosaurs TV show, but that doesn’t mean that it has to be over for them.
-After all, if we’ve got five Jurassic Park films, there must be an easy way to bring dinosaurs back from extinction.
+After all, if we’ve got seven Jurassic Park films, there must be an easy way to bring dinosaurs back from extinction.

 Tell us, do you want more of the Dinosaurs TV show?
 Or how about a Gummi Bears reboot?